hiyouga/LLaMA-Factory/README.md

 > [!NOTE]
 > We recommend using `--per_device_eval_batch_size=1` and `--max_target_length 128` at 4/8-bit predict.

+## Projects using LLaMA Factory

+- **[StarWhisper](https://github.com/Yu-Yang-Li/StarWhisper)**: A large language model for Astronomy, based on ChatGLM2-6B and Qwen-14B.
+- **[DISC-LawLLM](https://github.com/FudanDISC/DISC-LawLLM)**: A large language model specialized in Chinese legal domain, based on Baichuan-13B, is capable of retrieving and reasoning on legal knowledge.
+- **[Sunsimiao](https://github.com/thomas-yanxin/Sunsimiao)**: A large language model specialized in Chinese medical domain, based on Baichuan-7B and ChatGLM-6B.

 ## License

 This repository is licensed under the [Apache-2.0 License](LICENSE).